Small Time Behavior and Summability for the Schr\"odinger Equation: Introduction.

 It offers some insight to view this convergence problem in the context of summation methods.
 These originated in the study of alternative ways of summing Fourier series such as Abel or Riesz summability.
-Summation methods for Fourier series or transforms, in modern terms, involve a family of operators $\phi(-t\Delta)$ (with $\phi$ a Borel or continuous function satisfying $\phi(0)=1$) forming an approximate identity as $t\rightarrow 0$.
+Summation methods for Fourier series or transforms, in modern terms, involve a family of operators $\phi(-t\Delta)$ (with $\phi$ a Borel-measurable or continuous function satisfying $\phi(0)=1$) forming an approximate identity as $t\rightarrow 0$.
 Questions of convergence in this context translate into strong convergence (as $t\rightarrow 0$) of such operator families.
 Abel summability corresponds to $\phi(x)=e^{-x}$, while other methods correspond to different choices of $\phi$ with $\phi(0)=1$.
-Our current (Schr\"odinger) problem chooses $\phi(x)=e^{ix}$, while the original result of Carleson for a.e.\ convergence of Fourier series \cite{carleson1966convergence} made the analogous statement for $\phi(x)=\frac{\sin(x)}{x}$.\\
+Our current (Schr\"odinger) problem chooses $\phi(x)=e^{ix}$, while the original result of Carleson for a.e.\ convergence of Fourier series \cite{carleson1966convergence} made the analogous statement for $\phi(x)=\frac{\sin(x)}{x}$.

 The main purpose of this paper is to answer a variant of Carleson's problem, not for the free Schr\"odinger equation, but for the Schr\"odinger equation with a nonzero potential or nonlinearity.
-One motivation of this note comes from Cowling's result \cite{cowling1983pointwise} that whenever $|H|^\alpha u_0 \in L^2(X)$ where $X$ is a measure space and $H$ is some self-adjoint operator on $L^2(X)$ with $|H|$ given by the polar decomposition, we obtain $e^{-itH}u_0\xrightarrow[t\to 0]{}u_0$ a.e. if $\alpha\in (\frac{1}{2},\infty)$.
+One motivation of this note comes from \cite{cowling1983pointwise} that whenever $|H|^\alpha u_0 \in L^2(X)$ where $X$ is a measure space and $H$ is some self-adjoint operator on $L^2(X)$ with $|H|$ given by the polar decomposition, we obtain $e^{-itH}u_0\xrightarrow[t\to 0]{}u_0$ a.e. if $\alpha\in (\frac{1}{2},\infty)$.
 Another motivation comes from \cite{sjogren2009boundary}, where given the following Cauchy problem, a.k.a. the quantum harmonic oscillator,

 pointwise convergence to initial data holds for every $s \geq \frac{1}{4}$ and fails for $s<\frac{1}{4}$.
-Typically, a solid strategy in proving such a positive result is to show that the Schr\"odinger maximal operator satisfies either a strong-type or weak-type estimate, from which pointwise convergence follows by a now-standard approximation argument.
-For the quantum harmonic oscillator, Sj\"ogren and Torrea take advantage of the closed, analytic expression for the integral kernel associated with the quadratic Schr\"odinger propagator, also known as the Mehler kernel (see \cite{sjogren2009boundary}):
+Typically, a standard strategy in proving such positive result is to show that the Schr\"odinger maximal operator satisfies either a strong-type or weak-type estimate, from which pointwise convergence follows by a now-standard approximation argument.
+For the quantum harmonic oscillator, \cite{sjogren2009boundary} takes advantage of the closed, analytic expression for the fundamental solution associated with the quadratic Schr\"odinger propagator, also known as the Mehler kernel: